Porocyonak/Open2Nord/README.md

 5. `Run OpenVPNToNord.exe (to connect right away)`

 ### -------------------------------------------------

+If you are getting config errors, replace the config_files folder with the .ovpn files from https://downloads.nordcdn.com/configs/archives/servers/ovpn.zip

 And you're done!
 Let me know if there are any problems.